syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 ## Managing resource assignments

 In the Gantt Chart, you can enable dynamic resources assignments by setting the [AllowEditing](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEditSettings.html#Syncfusion_Blazor_Gantt_GanttEditSettings_AllowEditing) properties to **true** in the [GanttEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEditSettings.html) component.
-These actions can be performed using the following three methods:
+These actions can be performed using the following two methods:

 ### Through dialog box